lucapalamenti/GeographyApp/README.md

 - Drag map to move it
 - Labels show off screen when clicking in Learn gamemode
 - Add main menu button
-- When creating map, you should be able to make sure certain diabled regions are always on screen
 - Settings to add:
     - Toggle "auto enter" after every keystroke
     - Toggle input flashing